Context Awareness

 Conversation context: Flow reads conversation context in Slack and Apple Messages for better transcription accuracy.
 Other apps benefit from general nearby-text reading but do not have dedicated conversation context support.

-Browser recognition: Chrome, Safari, Arc, Brave, Edge, Firefox, Opera, and other browsers are supported.
+Browser recognition: Chrome, Safari, Arc, Brave, Edge, Firefox, Opera, Vivaldi, Zen Browser, Yandex Browser, Sidekick, and Shift are supported.
 Flow identifies the specific website rather than the browser.
-On Android, Flow reads the current browser URL to route web apps to the correct category (e.g., outlook.office.com is recognized as Email rather than Work).
+When a website cannot be identified quickly, Flow falls back to the browser name without specific-site recognition.
+Slack's Mac app is also URL-aware.

 Context-aware formatting: Flow adjusts casing, spacing, and punctuation based on surrounding text.
-When continuing mid-sentence, the first letter is lowercased, and leading or trailing spaces are added as needed.
-Trailing-period stripping depends on your writing style: Formal never strips, Casual strips for short dictations, and Very Casual always strips.
-Only the period is stripped — not ! or ?.
-Stripping is skipped if the line already has punctuation, if text is selected, or if the dictation is longer than 2 sentences.
+When continuing mid-sentence, the first letter is lowercased and leading or trailing spaces are added as needed.
+Trailing periods are handled by writing style: Formal keeps them, Casual strips them for shorter dictations, and Very Casual always strips them.
+Trailing "!" and "?" are only removed for mid-sentence continuation or when text is selected.
+Stripping is skipped if the line already has punctuation.

 Privacy protections

 Password fields excluded: Password field contents are never read or included in context data.
 Your spoken audio is still transcribed as normal.
-On Mac, password field detection uses the standard macOS secure text field indicator — some custom or non-standard password inputs may not be detected.
+Standard macOS password fields are automatically excluded, but custom or web-based password fields may be read like normal text fields.

 Privacy Mode: When enabled, no dictation or context data is retained or used for training.
-Privacy Mode is permanently locked on if you have signed the HIPAA Business Associate Agreement (BAA), or if your enterprise admin enforces zero data retention (ZDR).
+Privacy Mode is permanently locked on if you have signed the HIPAA Business Associate Agreement (BAA), or if your enterprise admin has enforced zero data retention or disabled data sharing for the organization.

 Accessibility permissions: On Mac, you must grant accessibility permissions in System Settings for Context Awareness to function.
 On Windows, no explicit accessibility permissions are required.